 ACM survives in 87-80 overtime thriller with Harford

 Nov.
-12—CUMBERLAND — Allegany College of Maryland won a physical, down to the wire overtime thriller over Harford 87-80 on Saturday at Bob Kirk Arena.
+13—CUMBERLAND — Allegany College of Maryland won a physical, down to the wire overtime thriller over Harford 87-80 on Saturday at Bob Kirk Arena.

 "Ugly basketball game by all accounts," ACM head coach Tommie Reams said.
 "We were clearly feeling the game with Niagara yesterday.
 I thought we looked slow and sluggish at times.
 That led to a lot of mental errors, the timing and continuity was off.
 There's no doubt we were playing hard, we just weren't playing well."